ome/omero-guide-python/docs/server_script.rst

     :start-after: # load
     :end-before: # main

-In order to the use the methods implemented above in a proper standalone script and return the output to the users, wrap it all up and call them from main:
+In order to use the methods implemented above in a proper standalone script and return the output to the users, wrap it all up and call them from main:

 .. literalinclude:: ../scripts/hello_world_server.py
     :start-after: # main